 in the future.
 If you'd like to get more involved, check out the Fair Trade U of L campaign.

 Ordering food for a campus event?
 Why not use the occasion to highlight delicious, fresh, seasonal, sustainable food from our region?
 It won't necessarily cost you more, but it will definitely cost the planet less.
-Sodexo's Flavours Catering offers great local food options throughout the year, as does Farm To Fork Catering, and many other area caterers.
+Flavours by Sodexo offers great local food options throughout the year, as does Farm To Fork Catering, and many other area caterers.

 you have on hand largely determines how healthfully you will eat.
 So